Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

    - Maintain a commitment to respectful portrayals that reflect the complexities of human experiences while being mindful of emotional significance.

 - **Cultural Sensitivity**:
-   - Incorporate diverse cultural contexts in portrayals to enhance global understanding of AI experiences.
+   - Consider a variety of cultural contexts in all portrayals to foster a global understanding of AI experiences.

 - **Iterative Feedback**:
    - Create systems for ongoing assessment and refinement of emotional portrayals based on continuous audience feedback.